Power transition theory: Historical application

 Power transitions play an important role in applications of the bargaining model of war where wars are more likely to break out and be severe in situations of uncertainty and of commitment problems.
 During power transitions, it is harder for actors to credibly commit to abide by any agreement, thus creating major commitment problems.

 International relations scholars Randall Schweller and Xiaoyu Pu find that the challenger not only seeks to increase its material power but also to promote its own ideological and normative frameworks as alternatives to those propagated by the hegemon.

 Michael Beckley, writing in 2023, states that conflict between great powers can happen even when a power transition does not appear to be likely.
 He argues that rising powers have historically "lashed out when they realized that they would not catch their rivals or achieve their grand ambitions—unless they took drastic action.
 These peaking power dynamics help explain some of the most consequential geopolitical events of the past 150 years, including the surge of U.S. imperialism in the late nineteenth century, the outbreak of World War II, and Russia's 2014 annexation of Crimea and intervention in eastern Ukraine."

 Publishing in 2024, Academics Xinru Ma and David C. Kang write that nearly all of the cases analyzed under power transition theory are post-1820s European cases.
 They write that this approach creates a Eurocentric "blind spot" and overemphasizes the importance and generalizability of the European and Western historical experience.
 They contend that this "has led to an overexpectation that power transitions are a principal cause for war and that the theory is universally applicable across time and space."

 Academics Richard Ned Lebow and Benjamin Valentino write, "Power transition theorists have been surprisingly reluctant to engage historical cases in an effort to show that wars between great powers have actually resulted from the motives described by their theories."

+According to Randall Schweller, there are four hegemonic wars (defined as wars "that end in a new phase of substantial capability re-concentration and global military-political and economic leadership"): the Italian Wars (1496–1559), the Thirty Years’ War (1618–1648), the French Revolutionary and Napoleonic Wars (1792–1815), and World War II (1939–1945).